Who is behind World Politics Review?

 Where and how can I read World Politics Review?

 You can read World Politics Review on the web at www.worldpoliticsreview.com.
 The website’s format adjusts automatically to the size of your browser window, so you can read it comfortably from tablets and mobile phones as well as desktops and laptops.
-We also have iOS and Android mobile apps.

 There is no print version of World Politics Review.